Is Love Fleeting? How To Make Romance Last

 Choosing your partner daily means deciding daily to stay with and love the partner you’re with.
 Love might be a feeling, but it's also a choice.
 You can choose to love someone even when the initial feelings of excitement have worn off.
 Some days, you may be angry at each other and may not feel all the warm and fuzzy feelings of love.
 However, you can choose to act lovingly toward that person.

-Do what you did in the beginning
+Do what you did at the beginning of the relationship: Keep the romance and passion alive

 One of the ways that you can choose to love your partner as the relationship progresses is to continue to do the things you did in the beginning phases of your relationship.
 You may have been willing to go places you wouldn't usually choose to go, eat things you wouldn't normally choose to eat, and participate in something you usually wouldn't do, to show the person that you cared about them.